-If you intend to re-use oil, it’s best to fry with oils that have a high smoke point.
+If you intend to reuse the oil, it’s best to fry with oils that have a high smoke point.
 What does high smoke point mean?
 It’s simply the temperature at which oil breaks down and begins to smoke.
 Most vegetable oils have higher smoke points than animal fats, while refined oils have higher smoke points than unrefined.

 Keep reading, to find out tips that will help you safely store and re-use your cooking oil (no need to throw it away after the first use)